 Barton springs pool in Austin Texas is located inside the Zilker Park and is considered the best swimming hole from Austin.

-This spring-fed watering hole is extremely popular among tourists and locals, and it attracts an impressive number of visitors during the hot days of the Texan summer.
+This watering hole is very popular among tourists and locals.
+Actually, it gets a lot of visitors during the hot days of the Texan summer.

 Barton Springs Austin Texas

 Located inside Zilker Park’s, Barton Springs is one of the best pools from Texas, perfect for swimming all year round.

 The pool itself has more than 3 acres in size and it is fed by 32 springs located underground with an average temperature of 70 degrees Fahrenheit.